trophygeek/ReadMeTheText/README.md

 ## Google Text-to-Speech is not free
 Google's text-to-speech uses a lot of backend resources.
 While Google does give a generous Free Tier allotment

->  [Google's Pricing and Free-tier info](https://cloud.google.com/text-to-speech/pricing) - latest update on pricing and quotas
+>  [Google's Pricing and Free-tier info](https://cloud.google.com/text-to-speech/pricing) - latest update on pricing and quotasgi

 >  [Full list of voices](https://cloud.google.com/text-to-speech/docs/voices) if you want to hear what each sounds like